Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 - Onboard Windows and Linux servers running using different onboarding methods
 - Query and inventory your Azure Arc-enabled servers using Azure Resource Graph
 - SSH into your Azure Arc-enabled servers using SSH access
-- Monitor your Azure Arc-enabled servers using Azure Monitor, Change Tracking and Inventory
+- Monitor your Azure Arc-enabled servers using Azure Monitor
 - Keep your Azure Arc-enabled servers patched using Azure Update Manager
 - Manage your Arc-enabled Windows machines using the Windows Admin Center
 - Configure your Azure Arc-enabled servers using Azure Automanage machine configuration (optional)